-Your Benefits and the Amount You Pay Please note: Services from non-network providers services authorized by Medica. are not covered, except emergency services and 3.
-Convenience care a.
-Retail health clinic Nothing b.
-Virtual care Nothing 4.
-Telemedicine Nothing 5.
+Your Benefits and the Amount You Pay after Deductible Please note: Services from non-network providers are not covered, except emergency services and services authorized by Medica.
+Thereafter, you pay nothing after deductible. +The copayment and visit limit is combined on an annual basis for all eligible services identified with this symbol (+) throughout this Benefit Chart.
+4. Telemedicine Primary care provider: \$30 copayment per visit for the first 3 visits per member per calendar year.+ The deductible does not apply for the first 3 visits.
+Thereafter, you pay nothing after deductible. +The copayment and visit limit is combined on an annual basis for all eligible services identified with this symbol (+) throughout this Benefit Chart.
+Specialty care provider: Nothing 5.
 Allergy Shots Nothing 6.
-Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury Nothing 7.
-Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions Organ and bone marrow transplant services and other complex medical conditions Covered at the corresponding benefit level depending on type of services provided.
+Neuropsychological evaluations/cognitive testing, limited to services necessary for the diagnosis or treatment of a medical illness or injury Nothing Surgical Services (as defined in the Physicians' Current Procedural Terminology code book) received from a physician Nothing R. Organ and Bone Marrow Transplants and Other Complex Medical Conditions Organ and bone marrow transplant services and other complex medical conditions Covered at the corresponding benefit level depending on type of services provided.
 For example, office visits are covered at the office visit benefit level and surgical services are covered at the surgical services benefit level.
-S. Prescription Drugs Prescription drugs received at a retail pharmacy, other than those described below or in Prescription Specialty Generic: Nothing